 The alternatives we offer for the Holley system are the Weber 48 or 51 IDA two-barrel downdraft carburetors.
 These carburetors are useful for racing and certain other specialized applications primarily because of their simplicity, compactness, and excellent float bowl design.

-As applied to a Mazda rotary, Weber carburetors exhibit a variety of good and bad characteristics.
-On a stock or street ported engine, the lack of a choke system on these units makes cold starts very difficult, even in warm climates.
+As applied to a Mazda rotary, Weber carburetors exhibit a variety of positive and negative characteristics.
+On a stock or street ported engine, the lack of a choke system on these units makes cold starts difficult.
 However, for some applications, such as off-road, boats, racing, etc., these problems may not be significant.
 If this carburetor is used on a bridge ported engine, the only problem is lack of sufficient power, partly because it is too small, and partly because of intake losses.

 Our testing has shown that maximum power from a bridge ported 12A engine with a Weber 48 IDA carburetor is about 250 HP, while a suitable Holley carburetor on the same engine can produce over 250 HP.
 The one application where the Weber 48 IDA carburetor is still used is on peripheral port engines.
 Here, its relatively small size is compensated by the excellent breathing capability of the porting.
 Nevertheless, we have found that, by enlarging the carburetor to 51mm diameter (from 48mm diameter), approximately 10 HP more is available.
 12A peripheral engines can develop 280+ HP with a Weber 51 mm carburetor.